isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

 accordion-f:
   - title: Can I hold a reception?
 How many receptions can I hold?
 What are the guidelines for receptions?
     content: |
       You can have only one reception, held on the same day as the solemnization or on a separate day.
 This minimizes the risk to the community.
-If the reception takes place in the same location right after the solemnization, the entire event (solemnization and reception) is subject to the overall cap of (a) 100 persons (without PET), or (b) 250 persons (with PET), subject to the safe capacity of the venue.
-For such events involving between 101-250 attendees, PET is required for all attendees (including the wedding couple).
+If the reception takes place in the same location right after the solemnization, the entire event (solemnization and reception) is subject to the overall cap of (a) 50 persons (without PET), or (b) 250 persons (with PET), subject to the safe capacity of the venue.
+For such events involving between 51-250 attendees, PET is required for all attendees (including the wedding couple).

       You may hold your reception in controlled premises opened for operation (outside of the home and the ROM(M) Building) that can accommodate receptions.
 Please note that any meal exceeding the existing group size for social gatherings, if held back-to-back with the solemnization, shall be deemed a reception.
 You may check directly with the venue operator on their processes and conditions for the holding of the reception.
 Venue owners/ operators may determine if and when to allow solemnizations and receptions to be held in their premises, and may set additional conditions for their use, such as setting a lower limit for attendance based on their capacity or ability to ensure safe management measures are implemented.

-      For such receptions, you may have up to 100 persons, (without PET), or (b) 250 persons (with PET), or the safe capacity of the venue, whichever is lower.
+      For such receptions, you may have up to 50 persons, (without PET), or (b) 250 persons (with PET), or the safe capacity of the venue, whichever is lower.
 For the safety of all who are attending your reception, please ensure that you and your guests comply with the following measures:

-      1. For receptions with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to eight people for the remaining guests.
+      1. For receptions with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people for the remaining guests.
 At least 1 metre safe distancing must be observed between groups, as well as between the “wedding party” and other groups, at all times, including for photo-taking.

-      2. If the total number of attendees is between 50 to 250 persons, attendees must be split into either multiple zones of up to 50 persons in a zone, or staggered timings with up to 50 persons in each slot with at least 30 minutes between slots for cleaning and disinfection of event space.
+      2. If the total number of attendees is between 51 to 250 persons, attendees must be split into either multiple zones of up to 50 persons in a zone, or staggered timings with up to 50 persons in each slot with at least 30 minutes between slots for cleaning and disinfection of event space.
 For a zoning arrangement, all attendees, including the “wedding party”, must be assigned to one zone only, and there must be no entering of unassigned zones.
 An exception is made for the wedding couple, who may enter an unassigned zone briefly e.g. to take photos.
 For a staggered timing arrangement, the “wedding party” is allowed to remain in each timeslot as it is the only way for them to host the wedding throughout the day.
 However, like the zoning arrangement, the “wedding party” must not be intermingling with other groups, and prevailing safe distancing rules i.e. 1m distance between groups, must be observed.

-      3. For receptions involving between 101-250 attendees, PET is required for all attendees (including the wedding couple).
+      3. For receptions involving between 51-250 attendees, PET is required for all attendees (including the wedding couple).
 PET must be done (i) before entry to the reception, and (ii) at most 24 hours before the end of the event.

       4. There must be fixed seating for all attendees.
 Pre-wedding receptions, freestanding activities (e.g photobooths) and interactions such as drinks receptions are not permitted.